 - Once the skillet is hot, melt the butter and add the garlic and thyme.
 Add the mushrooms, sprinkle with black pepper, and cook until tender.

-- By the time the mushrooms are tender, the pasta will be done, save some of the pasta water and drain the rest.
+- By the time the mushrooms are tender, the pasta will be done, save about 1 cup of the pasta water and drain the rest.

 - Add the pasta to the mushrooms.
-Add the spinach and toss to cook the spinach – 2 minutes.
+Add the spinach and toss to cook the spinach, about 2 minutes.

 - Remove from the heat and add the feta and lemon juice and zest.
 Eat!